Vets-Who-Code/api-list/README.md

 **Misc Collections**
 * [API List](https://apilist.fun/) - A collective list of APIs.
+* [Big List of Public APIs](https://github.com/public-apis/public-apis) - This is not a specific API, but a huge collection of them.
+To supplement this list.
 * [rapidapi.com](https://rapidapi.com/) - Browse, Test & Connect to 1000s of Public Rest APIs on RapidAPI's API Marketplace - the world's largest API directory.
 Sign up today for Free!

 **Movies and Comics**